rostis232/traineeEVOFintech/README.md

 ## Endpoints

-- `/upload-csv` POST method for uploading a CSV file
+- `/upload-csv` POST method for uploading a CSV file with key `file`
 - `/get-json` GET method to get data from database in JSON.
 It`s supports filters with fields, examples:
 - - `transaction_id=1`
 - - `terminal_id=3506`, can be more than only one ID: `terminal_id=3506,3507`